 The fashion for these type of screens may have begun with King Chongjo’s (reigned 1776–1800) stated preference for paintings showing scholar’s books.
-Artist Yi Eungnok specialized in chaekkeori, suggesting that there was a considerable demand for such pieces.
+Artist Yi Eungrok specialized in chaekkeori, suggesting that there was a considerable demand for such pieces.

 Scholar-officials were in the top class of Joseon (1392–1910) society.
 As the educated elite, they would have surrounded themselves with the products of learning, although with moderation.
 Books included Confucian classics, commentaries, genealogies referring to one’s own family history, as well as personal writings and letters.

 The owners of these paintings were not necessarily scholars themselves.
 Possibly they were commissioned as a sign of respect for the literati.
 On the other hand, they may have been done as a way of emulating that lifestyle, much like today’s consumer products convey notions of class distinction and prestige.